Teesside Steelworks: Privatisation and decline

-2009

-Corus announced partial mothballing of the Teesside blast furnace.
+In 2009, Corus announced partial mothballing of the Teesside blast furnace.
 Approx. 1,700 jobs eliminated.
 To help the workers, a Corus Response Group was formed which developed a comprehensive package of support.
 This plan was in place over the past 10 months of announcement and included employment experts on site from January 2010.
 Support was put in place to help affected workers with individual sessions to update CVs, highlight job opportunities and look at retraining options.
 The response group was also supposed to work with the Teesside Cast Products function to offer similar support.

-SSI: 2012–2015
+SSI

 On 24 February 2011, the steelworks was purchased by Thai-based Sahaviriya Steel Industries (SSI) at $469 million.
 The acquisition was expected to create more than 800 jobs on top of the existing workforce of 700 and the plant was officially reopened 15 April 2012.

-18 September 2015, production paused due to the decline in steel prices.
+On 18 September 2015, production was paused due to the global decline in steel prices.

-28 September 2015, plant "mothballed" again amid poor steel trading conditions across the world and a drop in steel prices.
+On 28 September 2015, the plant was mothballed again amid poor steel trading conditions across the world and a drop in steel prices.

-2 October, SSI UK enter into liquidation.
+On 2 October, SSI UK entered into liquidation.

-12 October 2015 the receiver announced there was no realistic prospect of finding a buyer.
-The coke ovens are scheduled for extinguishing.
+On 12 October 2015, the receiver announced there was no realistic prospect of finding a buyer.
+The coke ovens were scheduled for extinguishing, however this time it was done without the complex decommissioning processes conducted in 2010, which would have allowed the facility to reopen in the future.

-British Steel: 2016–2019
+British Steel

-The remainder of the site still operational (Teesside Beam Mill and ancillary support services at Lackenby and the deep-water bulk handling terminal), was sold by Tata Steel to investment firm Greybull Capital on 1 June 2016.
+The remainder of the site is still operational (Teesside Beam Mill and ancillary support services at Lackenby and the deep-water bulk handling terminal), having been sold by Tata Steel to investment firm Greybull Capital on 1 June 2016.
 As part of the deal, the historic British Steel name was resurrected.
-The new company includes the UK sites of Skinningrove and Scunthorpe as well as the Hayange rail plant in northern France.
+The new company includes the UK sites at Skinningrove and Scunthorpe as well as the Hayange rail plant in northern France.

-Insolvency of British Steel 2019–Present
+Insolvency of British Steel

-In May 2019 British Steel collapsed and was taken over by the UK Insolvency Service, and was later purchased in March 2020 by Jingye Group, who agreed to save the remaining jobs by modernising the steelworks.
+In May 2019 British Steel collapsed and was taken over by the Insolvency Service.
+It was later purchased in March 2020 by Jingye Group, who agreed to save the remaining jobs by modernising the steelworks.

+Electric Arc Furnace plans

+In April 2024, British Steel won planning permission for an electric arc furnace to be built at the remaining Lackenby site.
+There is however no clear timetable for the actual construction of the structure.

+Demolition and Redevelopment

+The steelworks' BOS plant, blast furnace, and power station, along with auxiliary structures, were demolished in between October 2022 and June 2023, creating a 4,500-acre site of brownfield land.

+This site is being regenerated as Teesworks, one of multiple sites included in the Teesside Freeport project.

 Environmental aspects

-The closure of the steelworks, coupled with the running down of many coal-fired power stations and a UK Government carbon-tax, led to a 6% reduction in carbon emissions from the United Kingdom in 2016.
+The closure of the steelworks, coupled with the running down of many coal-fired power stations and a UK Government carbon tax, led to a 6% reduction in carbon emissions from the United Kingdom in 2016.